 Official Information Act responses

 The Official Information Act (OIA) allows anyone in New Zealand to ask for official information from the government.
-Find out how to make an OIA request to MPI and view some of the information we've released.
+View some of the information we've released under the OIA and check how we comply with the rules.

 The State Services Commission (SSC) and Office of the Ombudsman have a programme to improve transparency under the OIA.
 This includes reporting on the volume of: